werthds-io/ccf-gcp-cd-2/README.md

 4. push to repo
 5. create or select project in gcp
 5. create dir and clone repo into gcp (cloud shell)
+5. make install
 5. test running in gloud -- gcloud app deploy
+6. go to cloud build
+7. create trigger
+8. connect to the repo
+9. select build on push